 A great item at a great price means nothing when it’s not available.
 Customers will quickly disqualify you if your products are constantly out of stock.
 Walmart’s algorithm will as well, causing you to lose position in the search rankings.

 Get your replenishment under control.
 Make sure you have calculated out days correctly, deep dive into demand forecasting, and trace any issues to phantom inventory.

 9. Develop Rich Content Through a Third Party

 Customer engagement on your product page will boost your search ranking over time.
 To keep customers on your page, provide them with rich content.
 Whether it’s a video, chart, or interactive content, it helps inform the customer more and keep them engaged on your page.

 Walmart provides a list of approved content developers in its Supplier Center.

 10. Make Customer Service a Priority

 Treating your customers well will have a huge impact on your search engine ranking.
 That boost comes via online product reviews.
-Shoppers trust these reviews and major e-commerce retailers encourage the feedback, especially to track partnerships with their third-party sellers.
+Shoppers trust these reviews and major e-commerce retailers encourage the feedback, especially to track partnerships with third-party sellers.